Classical solutions of the Backward PIDE for Markov Modulated Marked Point Processes and Applications to CAT Bonds: Introduction

+This paper studies conditions for the existence of smooth solutions for certain partial integro-differential equations (PIDEs) associated with the generator of a Markov jump-diffusion process with at least one pure jump component.
+In concrete terms, we consider a Markov process of the form $X=(Z,L)$, where $L$ is a pure jump process and $Z$ is a general $d$-dimensional jump diffusion that modulates the local characteristics (jump intensity and jump-size distribution) of $L$.
+Given functions $c,f$ from $[0,T] \times \R^{d+1}$ to $\R$ and $g$ from $\R^{d+1}$ to $\R$, we define the function $v$ by

-The goal of this paper is to give regularity conditions on $c$, $f$ and $g$ and on the generator $\mathcal L$ of the process $X$ which ensure that $v$ is a classical solution (i.e. continuous, $\mathcal C^2$ in $z$, $\mathcal{C}^1$ in $t$) of the corresponding backward partial integro differential equation (PIDE).
-Functions $v$ of the form \eqref{eq:def-v-intro} arise quite naturally when studying pricing and hedging problems where, typically, the function $f$ gives the instantaneous dividend payments, $c$ is the discount rate and $g$ is the terminal payoff.
-Classical solutions of the associated PIDE are of particular interest in the computation of hedging strategies for financial derivatives or insurance contracts.
-Indeed they allow one to apply standard It\^o formula and obtain the martingale representation for the price process and consequently the hedge ratio, see for instance \citet{bib:frey-00b} or \citet{bib:ceci-colaneri-frey-koeck-19}.
+The goal of the paper is to give regularity conditions on $c$, $f$ and $g$ and on the generator $\mathcal L$ of the process $X$ which ensure that $v$ is a classical solution (i.e. Lipschitz continuous, $\mathcal C^2$ in $z$, $\mathcal{C}^1$ in $t$) of the backward PIDE associated with $\mathcal{L}$.